ZiXuanJamie/ZiXuanJamie/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on C# / C++
+- 🔭 I’m currently working on dotnet
-- 🌱 I’m currently learning Python / Java
+- 🌱 I’m currently learning Java
-- 👯 I’m looking to collaborate on nothing
+- 👯 I’m looking to collaborate on something interesting
-- 🤔 I’m looking for help with othera
+- 🤔 I’m looking for help with Assembly
-- 💬 Don't ask me about anything
+- 💬 Ask me about how operating systems work
-- 📫 How to reach me: Email
+- 📫 How to reach me: email and phone number
-- 😄 Pronouns: None
+- 😄 Pronouns: this is a secret
-- ⚡ Fun fact: This is my profile
+- ⚡ Fun fact: there should be something here

 ![Metrics](/github-metrics.svg)